📋 Self-Assessment Specialist · Oxford OX1 to OX4

 Frequently Asked Self-Assessment Questions

-Paper returns must reach HMRC by 31 October following the end of the tax year.
-Online returns must be filed by midnight on 31 January.
-Tax owed must also be paid by 31 January.
-Late filing triggers an immediate £100 penalty even if no tax is due, with daily penalties from three months late and percentage-based penalties from six months and twelve months.
-We handle the full filing for you and confirm submission so you have a clear record.
+Online returns are due by midnight on 31 January following the end of the tax year, paper returns by 31 October, and tax owed by 31 January.
+Late filing triggers an automatic £100 penalty even with no tax due, then daily penalties from three months and percentage penalties from six and twelve months.
+We file in good time and confirm submission so you have a clear record.

 How do payments on account work for Oxford taxpayers?

-If your tax bill (less PAYE) is more than £1,000 and less than 80 per cent of it was paid through PAYE, HMRC requires payments on account towards next year's tax.
-Each payment is 50 per cent of last year's bill, due 31 January and 31 July.
-If your income has fallen, you can claim a reduction.
-If you do not reduce and your actual bill is lower, you get a refund the following January with interest.
-We calibrate this properly so you are neither overpaying nor facing penalties.
+If your tax bill less PAYE is over £1,000 and under 80 per cent went through PAYE, HMRC asks for payments on account towards next year, each 50 per cent of last year's bill, due 31 January and 31 July.
+If your income has fallen you can claim a reduction.
+We calibrate this so you are neither overpaying nor facing penalties.

 How do I get started with self-assessment in Oxford?

-Book a free 15-minute call via our Calendly link or call us on 07478 645331 (or our office line on 020 8050 4564).
-We work with Oxford clients fully online and we know OX1-OX4 well.
-We review your current self-assessment position, identify where you may be overpaying and give you a clear fixed-fee quote.
-Most self-assessment clients are fully set up within a week.
+Book a free 15-minute call via our Calendly link or call 07478 645331 (office line 020 8050 4564).
+We work with Oxford clients fully online, review your position, flag where you may be overpaying and give a clear fixed-fee quote.
+Most clients are fully set up within a week.

 No obligation.
 No jargon.
 A straightforward conversation about your Oxford tax situation and how we can keep you compliant while making sure you pay no more tax than you legally need to.